 Successful completion of the MEng degree requires the completion of 30 credits of coursework, subject to various constraints and requirements as provided below.
 For further information, please contact the Civil Engineering Graduate Support Office.

 - 500 level courses.
-A minimum of 24 credits of graduate level courses (numbered 5XX) must be completed, of which at least 12 credits must be in Civil Engineering (labeled CIVL 5XX).
+A minimum of 24 credits of graduate level courses (numbered 5XX) must be completed, of which at least 12 credits must be in Civil Engineering (labelled CIVL 5XX).

 - CIVL 597.
 All students are required to register once at the start of term 1 in the appropriate section of CIVL 597 Graduate Seminar (1 credit, Pass/Fail mark); however, they are encouraged to attend the seminar series (without subsequent registration) throughout their time in the program.